Satisfactory Academic Progress

 If a student fails to maintain satisfactory academic progress according to OFAS, he/she will be notified that he/she is ineligible for financial aid beginning with the term immediately following the term the SAP requirements were not met.
 Since SAP is monitored annually at the end of the spring term, the first term of ineligibility will typically be the following summer or fall term.
 Students pursuing a double major or second baccalaureate degree will be held to the same standards as all other students. [top]

-Eligibility for continued financial aid will only be re-established if the student subsequently meets the Satisfactory Academic Progress requirements by:
+Eligibility for continued financial aid will only be re-established if the student subsequently meets the Financial Aid Satisfactory Academic Progress requirements by:

-- enrolling in school at their own expense and doing well enough in the coursework to satisfy both the qualitative and/or quantitative standards; or
+- enrolling in courses at UC Merced at their own expense and doing well enough in the coursework to satisfy the standards of the UC Merced Financial Aid Satisfactory Academic Progress Policy; or

 - the student successfully appeals and the aid is reinstated (see appeal section below).